Maclaren Mark II Review

 Owen Finlay Maclaren started Maclaren in England in 1965.
 As test pilot and aviation engineer Owen wanted to create a lightweight stroller with an easy fold that was small when folded for travel.
 Mclaren took inspiration from airplane landing gear to develop the first folding stroller.
 The Maclaren collapsed in on itself much like an umbrella, creating the first umbrella stroller.
 Maclaren's patented design remains essentially unchanged and he was honored as a Member of the British Empire for his invention by the Queen herself.

 Weight and Folded Size

-The Mark II earned an 8 of 10 for weight and folded size, with a weight of 8.6 lbs.
-While it is the lightest option, it is not the smallest, measuring 5,536.44 cubic inches when folded.
-Alternatively, the similar Inglesina Net, weighs 11.9 lbs and measures 4,762.80 cubic inches.
+The Mark II has impressive weight and folded size results, with a weight of 8.6 lbs.
+While it is one of the lightest options, it is not the smallest, measuring 5,536.44 cubic inches when folded.
 Depending on your needs, smaller might be more important than the 3 lb difference.
 This stroller has a nice shoulder carry strap.

 Ease of Use

 The Mark II is harder to use than most of the competition.

 Fold and Unfold